LLNL/GRAPE/README.md

     active = True

 The active flag is what grape uses to determine if the nested subproject should be in your workspace.
-Note that grape will only look in .grapeuserconfig for this particular setting, since the intended use cases for nested projects tend to be highly individualized.
+Note that grape will only look in .git/.grapeuserconfig for this particular setting, since the intended use cases for nested projects tend to be highly individualized.